cockroachdb/docs/cockroachcloud/free-closed-beta.md

 ## What is CockroachCloud Free?

 CockroachCloud Free delivers free CockroachDB clusters for you and your organization.
 It is a managed instance of CockroachDB that also removes the friction of initial cluster sizing and auto-scales based on your application traffic.
 While we have eliminated the concept of nodes for you, there will be an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.
-More information to follow.

 ## Can CockroachCloud Free be used for production apps?